MaxRae/polymarket-filter-addon/README.md

 A Chrome extension that enhances your experience on [Polymarket](https://polymarket.com) by providing advanced filtering capabilities for prediction markets.

+## ⚠️ Deprecation Notice

+Good news: Polymarket shipped an upgrade of their website that features a filter!
+Bad news: The filter is currently only for sport bets, and has to be activated anew with each session.

+I might make the necessary updates to this app, but I have already sent a feature request to the Polymarket team to improve their filter.

 ## Features

 - **Market Filtering**: Filter markets based on custom criteria such as price range, volume, liquidity, and more